 One of the best ways to ensure that your indoor temperature stays at a moderate level is by using a programmable thermostat.

-8. Consider Upgrading To a Better AC Model
+8. Consider Upgrading To a More Efficient AC Model

 Sometimes, even the smartest AC tips and tricks can’t do enough to keep you cool and comfortable in the boiling heat of the summer.
 For instance, an old, outdated air conditioning unit will hardly give you efficient service.